mAAdhaTTah/obsidian-poker/README.md

 ## How to Configure

 The plugin allows you to customize the prefix you use for inline cards.
-Go to `Settings -> Obsidian Poker` to customize.
+Go to `Settings -> Poker` to customize.
 The plugin defaults to `pkr` as the prefix.

 ## How to Use